softchoice-corp/sc-bootcamp-devops-gc/docs/lab_4.md

 The fourth lab is a demo of how we can quickly deploy 75 servers to Google Cloud.

-> Note: Executing this lab will result in **75** n1-standard-1 vm's being deployed in your environment.
-If you have not requested a vCPU quota increase this may not complete successfully.
+> Note: Executing this lab will result in **75** `n1-standard-1` vm's being deployed in your environment.
+If you have not made the appropriate quota increase requests, this may not complete successfully.
+A workaround to deploy a smaller number of VMs will be provided in the section below.

 > ![lab_4_quota](images/lab_4_gcp_quota.jpg)